Zamfara reinstates Emir dethroned for turbaning bandits leader

 The state government subsequently set up a committee to investigate the action of the Emir.

-However, a statement yesterday by the Secretary to the Zamfara State Government, Kabir Balarabe, explained that the traditional ruler was reinstated following the committee’s recommendations that investigated his role and cleared him of any complicity.
+However, a statement yesterday by the Secretary to the Zamfara State Government, Kabir Balarabe, explained that the traditional ruler was reinstated following the recommendations of the committee that investigated his role and cleared him of any complicity.

 According to the statement, “His Excellency, the Executive Governor of Zamfara State, Bello Matawalle, has approved the reinstatement of Aliyu Marafa as the Emir of Birnin Yandoto.
 His reinstatement is based on the recommendations of the Committee constituted to investigate all issues pertaining to the conferment of a traditional title to a repentant bandit, Ado Aleiru.